sestaton/Transposome/README.md

 **DEPENDENCIES**

 To use this package, you will need Perl version 5.12 (or greater) installed and a few external programs.
-See the [Installing dependencies](https://github.com/sestaton/Transposome/wiki/Installing-dependencies) page for a walk through of how to install the dependencies.
+See the [installing dependencies](https://github.com/sestaton/Transposome/wiki/Installing-dependencies) page for a walk through of how to install the dependencies.

 **INSTALLATION**